juggle/resize-observer/README.md

 - No support for **IE10** and below. **IE11** is supported.
 - Dynamic stylesheet changes may not be noticed and updates will occur on the next user interaction.
 - Currently no support for observations when `display:none` is toggled (coming soon).

+## TypeScript Support

+This library is written in TypeScript, however, it's compiled into JavaScript during release.
+Definition files are included in the package and should be picked up automatically to re-enable support in TypeScript projects.